George Butterfield (businessman)

 A philanthropist, he has worked with the Ontario College of Art and Design as the chairperson of its capital campaign which raised forty million dollars.
-The OCAD presented him an honorary doctorate in 2007.
+The OCAD presented him with an honorary doctorate in 2007.
 He was also involved with PEN Canada, Canadian Paraplegic Association, and the World Wildlife Fund Canada.

 In 2006, he was made an Officer of the Order of Canada.